Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 • You don’t have a lot of time for preparing coffee — It brews espresso quickly, and when it’s ready, you can make multiple drinks.

-DeLonghi ECP3420 is one of the most affordable espresso machines on the market.
+DeLonghi ECP3420 is a budget starter machine.
 It has a small footprint, adjustable drip tray, and 3-in-1 portafilter that takes ESE pods.
-Keep in the price tag comes with lesser internals – don’t expect perfect microfoam and be careful not to overpack the portafilter.
+The price tag comes with lesser internals – don’t expect perfect microfoam, and be careful not to overpack the portafilter.

 Alternative: Other Comparable Machines